Computer Programming Careers

 Computer Programming Career Paths

-Since technology plays an integral role in nearly every industry, businesses require computer programmers for many different reasons, including creating applications, protecting system networks, and analyzing data.
+Since technology plays an integral role in nearly every industry, businesses require computer programmers for many reasons, including creating applications, protecting system networks, and analyzing data.
 As such, the field contains a variety of specialized paths, including cybersecurity, mobile development, and data science.

 Cybersecurity